rocon/espo/README.md

 8. *Adverbs*

 In Esperanto direction on adverbs is expressed with the *-n* ending.
 In Espo this is replaced with the *je* preposition: *mi iras je hejme*  - I go home.

+Adverbs follow the word they modifiy.
+If they precede the word they modify then the adverb gets the focus.

 9. *Correlatives*